Johannes de Villiers Graaff: Post-academic career

 Graaff played a large role in the formation of South Africa's tax code.
 He was a believer in the "promotion of equity through taxation and in tax as an instrument of redistribution."
 In the 1970s he sat on John Vorster's economic advisory committee.
 In the 1980s Graaff was the dominant intellectual figure on the Margo commission which reformed South African tax law.
 He played a large role in the commission's decision to collect more money from a more efficient, indirect tax thereby leading to the adoption of a value added tax in South Africa.
-Graaff sat on the Katz commission from 1994 to 1998 which looked at the how the South African tax system could best help the post-Apartheid South African government's social democratic policies thereby leading to the restructuring of the South African Revenue Service as an independent body.
+Graaff sat on the Katz commission from 1994 to 1998 which looked at how the South African tax system could best help the post-Apartheid South African government's social democratic policies thereby leading to the restructuring of the South African Revenue Service as an independent body.

 Graaff was also the managing director of the wealth management firm Graaff's Trust and the urban development firm Milnerton Estates, a company that developed a large number of Cape Town's suburbs along the West Coast such as Parklands and Milnerton.